bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ### 4. Fetching Data from the API and Building the Shop

 This was one of the hardest parts.
-I had never built UI from API data before.

-Problems I faced:
+I Learned:
-- I didn’t understand how `fetch`, `async`, and `await` work together
+- How `fetch`, `async`, and `await` work
-- I didn’t know how to loop through the API data and create HTML elements
+- How to loop through API data

-I solved this by:
-- Logging the API data and studying its structure
-- Using `forEach` to loop through upgrades
-- Using `document.createElement()` to build the shop dynamically
+- How to dynamically create UI elements using JavaScript
-- Attaching event listeners inside the loop

 ---